ZenGo-X/signature-simulation/eip/eip.md

 ## Abstract

 This is a standard for making a proposed to be signed typed structured data humanly readable.
-It includes a
+It includes

 - Specification for including a function in the verifying contract that returns a humanly readable description of the message to be signed,
+- reference implementation,
 - Security analysis of the proposed solution

 ## Motivation